-The most suitable designs are of the $n \times n$ graeco-latin square type and a detailed description can be found in the Handbook on Telephonometry, 2.5.8.2.
+Suitable designs include those of the $n \times n$ graeco-latin square type.
+A detailed description of these designs can be found in 2.5.8.2 of the Handbook on Telephonometry.

 A.3 Conversation task

 Every effort is to be made to ensure that conversations are purposeful, and that subjects have full opportunity to exploit the transmission capabilities of the test circuit.